JanPalasek/sentiment-analysis-czech/README.md

 2. *facebook* - contains list of facebook comments,
 3. *mall* - contains list of mall.cz reviews,
 4. *all* - contains merged datasets from *csfd, facebook* and *mall*,
-5. *handpicked_test* - contains list of handpicked tests used for analysis article.
+5. *handpicked_test* - contains list of handpicked tests.

 Those datasets are expected to be in *data* directory.
 If need be, download it from the latest release.
 In the directories, there also are predefined train/test/validation splits in order for the replication analysis to be easier (since random data generation works differently on different OS even using the same seed).